leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Footnotes**

+1. I have a strong irrational dislike of twitter but begrudgingly acknowledge it can be high value add
 20. Not just in finance but in actually wanting to educate too.
 How many profs would tell you to get their book for free online instead of paying for it?
 21. Full disclosure, I used to be a coverage IB analyst, and worked on IPOs.
 Also, investment banking has nothing to do with investing, in case you weren't already aware.
 22. Companies are incentivised to throw every possible risk they can into the prospectus to reduce legal liability.
 This is why you see statements like "we have never made a profit and may never make a profit"